Frequently Asked Questions

 We have a contract to deliver the Growth Hub and the Skills Hub so for us, it is business as usual.
 We are committed to helping businesses in Cornwall & the Isles of Scilly and will continue to do so for the duration of the two projects.

 We are here to guide you to the right support information from across Cornwall and the Isles of Scilly and nationally.

 But we are not providing direct business advice or delivering support activity.

 The information on this website is available to all businesses – you just need to register to gain access to all the resources.

-If you’re a pre start-up, start-up or established small or medium sized enterprise (SME) based in Cornwall or the Isles of Scilly and have an ambition to grow or improve efficiency, then we can offer you additional support.
+If you’re starting a new business or have an established small or medium sized enterprise (less than 250 employees), are based in Cornwall or the Isles of Scilly and have an ambition to grow or improve efficiency, then we can offer you additional support.

 Our Business Navigators will get to know your business and your individual needs and point you in the direction of suitable additional support, either from ourselves or from one of our partners.